enklu/enklu.github.io/docs/Quest/QuestSetup.md

 ---
 id: QuestSetup
-title: Oculus Quest 2 Basics & Setup
+title: Oculus Quest Basics & Setup
 ---

-## Oculus Quest 2 Device Operation
+## Oculus Quest 1 & 2 Device Operation

 ### Care & Safe Handling

 Keep your device away from direct sunlight to avoid damaging the lens.
 Exposure to direct sunlight for less than a minute can cause serious damage to your headset.

 When putting on the device, first adjust the lenses by shifting them until they are in a position that allows you to see clearly.
-Adjust the side straps by moving the two sliders on either side of the top strap.
-Once these are set, adjust the top strap by pulling apart the velcro and reattaching it until comfortable and the screen is in full view.
-When removing the device,
+Adjust the side straps by moving the two sliders on either side of the headset.
+Next, adjust the top strap by pulling apart the velcro and reattaching it until comfortable and the screen is in full view.

 Use a microfiber cloth to the clean your headset and controllers.
 Do not use alcohol based wipes or solvents on the display or sensors.
 The Quest 2 headstrap may be cleaned using a microfiber cloth with mild soap and cold water.
 Never submerge the device in water or apply water directly to the device.